Sprint Backlog consists of

 It is common practice that the Sprint Backlog is represented on a task board which provides a constantly visible depiction of the status of the items in the Sprint Backlog.
 Also included in the Sprint Backlog are any risks associated with the various items.
 Any mitigating activities to address the identified risks would also be included as tasks in the Sprint Backlog.

-Once the Sprint Backlog is forecasted, the team should make constant changes to the Sprint Backlog as more is known about the Product Backlog items selected.
+Once the Sprint Backlog is forecasted (based on metrics such as Velocity), the team should make constant changes to the Sprint Backlog as more is known about the Product Backlog items selected.
 The changes made to the Sprint Backlog should be such that the changes does not compromise the Sprint Goal selected.
 If major changes arise during a Sprint, they are added to the overall Product Backlog and included in a future Sprint.

 Representations of Sprint Backlog